Koudela/eArc-router/README.md

 subset of the event tree) for a better decoupling of your code.
 Lets do one more example.

 Nearly all web apps do some sort of rendering.
-Rendering needs three things come
+Rendering need three things come
 together: The data, the template and the engine.
 The data does not change on behalf of visualisation, the template and the engine does.